 - 1 teaspoon black pepper corns

-- 1 Tablespoon juice fresh or frozen calamansi are found in Asian markets fresh lemon (or calamansi, the Filipino lime)
+- 1 Tablespoon calamansi juice (or lemon) fresh or frozen calamansi are found in Asian markets or use fresh lemon juice

-- 2 pieces peeled, sliced, for garnish hard-boiled eggs
+- 2 whole hard-boiled eggs peeled, sliced, for garnish

-- 1. The day after Thanksgiving, in a large stockpot boil the carcass of the leftover turkey in water.
+- 1. The day after Thanksgiving: In a large stockpot boil the carcass of the leftover turkey in water.
 Make sure there is enough liquid to cover meat and bones.
 Add the chopped celery, onions, salt and black pepper.
-Bring to a boil then simmer till meat is falling off bone and broth is aromatic and flavorful, for about an hour or two.
+Cover the stockpot.
+Bring to a boil in about 10 minutes, then simmer till meat is falling off bone and broth is aromatic and flavorful, for about 1 to 2 hours.
 The larger the turkey carcass the longer it will take.
 When done, save the broth to make the arroz caldo.
-Remove the turkey meat from the bones and cut into bite-sized chunks. * Make this process of boiling the leftover turkey in a slow cooker or pressure cooker if that is more convenient.
+Remove the turkey meat from the bones and cut into bite-sized chunks. * Make this process of boiling the leftover turkey in a slow cooker or Instant Pot pressure cooker if that is more convenient.

 - 3. Add the broths to the pot of rice sauté.
 Blend well.
-Cover for a few minutes.
-When the entire soup and rice combination boils, lower heat to a slow simmer.
+Cover the stockpot.
+When the entire soup and rice combination boils in about 5 minutes, lower heat to a slow simmer.
 Add the leftover turkey chunks and black peppercorns.
 Maintain the heat to a slow simmer.
 Stir well to avoid rice sticking in the bottom.

 - 4. Cover and continue cooking rice porridge over low heat .
 Rice will be completely cooked after about 18 minutes.
 You will have about 4 cups of cooked rice by the end of cooking.
 The amount of soup broth should be about 10 cups.
 Add more broth if desired.
 Season with salt and black pepper powder.
 Make sure to stir rice every now and then so it does not stick to bottom of the pot.